Over 400 Readers Share The Sustainable Brands They Love Most

 7) When splurging on sheets, our readers think these linens are worth every penny.

-8) You don’t sacrifice comfort *or* cost when it comes to good undergarments
+8) You don’t sacrifice comfort *or* cost when it comes to good undergarments.

-9) When it comes to sustainable sneakers you balance style and comfort — but are willing to invest a little more
+9) When it comes to sustainable sneakers you balance style and comfort — but are willing to invest a little more.

-Runners up were Cariuma and On — both brands known for their comfort.
-(We loved seeing how comfort emerged as a top priority for many of you this year!)
+Runners-up were Cariuma and On — both brands known for their comfort.
+(We loved seeing how comfort continues to be a top priority for many of you this year!)
+Check out our firsthand review of On’s Cloudmonster 2 runner here — it really does feel like you’re running on clouds.

 Cocokind topped the list of write-in responses in the skincare category, alongside beauty favorite ILIA, which tells us you’re looking for brands that can balance both clean skincare and light, natural makeup.

 Even when readers did have a brand recommendation for denim, you often qualified “but secondhand!”
-Vintage and thrifted denim are too good — it’s well worn-in and fits like a glove — so we can’t fault you for that being your go-to for finding eco-friendly jeans.
+Vintage and thrifted denim is too good — it’s well worn-in and fits like a glove — so we can’t fault you for that being your go-to for finding eco-friendly jeans.
 That being said, Everlane and Levi’s (especially secondhand) were the most-listed brand favorites for denim thanks to their affordability, durability, and wide range of size and style options from skinny jeans to slouchy denim.

-12) You’re leaders, not followers (of course you are!
+12) You’re leaders, not followers (of course you are!).
 But here are some great sustainability influencers to follow anyway).

 When we asked for your favorite ethical fashion influencers, the majority of you told us you didn’t have a go-to account that you like to follow.
-But if you are in the social media space, the rest of our readers suggested so many great creators —here are the three that came up most frequently.
+But if you are in the social media space, the rest of our readers suggested so many great creators — here are the three that came up most frequently.
 (Be sure to hit follow!)

-13) You want to give homemade goodies
+13) You want to give homemade goodies.

 You love to shower your loved ones with unique and personalized homemade items — not surprising.
 But so many of you noted that you want only to gift experiences, time spent together, or consumables that leave a smaller footprint once they’re gone.